Nirbhayparmar/extensions/README.md

   3. saveLinks()
   4. showLinks()
 - Now next task is to add a button to remove links.
 There can be many ways to add that functionality, but I am thinking about filter using tabId and then remove that perticular link.

+---

+on 24/12/2022

+- Today, I thought about the implementation of delete functionality for the extension.
+- but i have to figure out how to manipulate the status of links when we click the checkbox of that link.